FalixNodes-Software/KB-articles/content/_posts/other/hytale/general/2026-01-14-create-hytale-server.md

 2. Select your newly created Hytale server in the server list.

-3. Wait for the Server to be installed completely and press **Start**.
+3. Wait for the server to be installed completely and press **Start**.

 4. Wait until it shows a "Hytale Account Login" popup and then press **Log in**.